 The agency includes 11 sites dispersed throughout the Commonwealth.
 The sites are known collectively as Agriculture Research and Extension Centers (ARECs), and each focus on industries particular to a geographic location.
-This request focuses on facility improvements at two specific AREC locations: the Eastern Shore AREC and the Southern Piedmont AREC.
-The faculty of the Eastern Shore AREC generate cutting-edge research for industries to improve production of vegetable, grain, oilseed, and fiber crops and then disseminate training and skills to producers using innovative technologies.
+This request focuses on the Southern Piedmont AREC.
 The faculty of the Southern Piedmont AREC focus on research programs that enhance the economic impact of tobacco, forage crops, beef cattle, small fruit, and specialty crops, all of which are leading components of the agricultural industry and the Commonwealth's economy.

-The facilities at these ARECs are outdated, too small, and have accumulated more deferred maintenance than can be addressed with repairs or renovations.
+The facilities at the Southern Piedmont AREC are outdated, too small, and have accumulated more deferred maintenance than can be addressed with repairs or renovations.
 Modern research facilities are needed to continue the research and outreach expected by the Commonwealth's agricultural businesses.

-The Agricultural Research and Extension Center Improvements project seeks \$25.2 million in order to renew and expand 65,600 GSF of aging and deteriorating facilities at two essential ARECs: the Eastern Shore AREC and the Southern Piedmont ARECs.
-The current programs and economic impact of these two ARECs are described in the Program Description section below.
+The Southern Piedmont AREC Improvements project seeks \$9.44 million to renew 7,600 GSF of aging and deteriorating facilities and construct 19,000 GSF of modern facilities at the Southern Piedmont AREC.
+The current programs and economic impact of this AREC is described in the

+Program Description section below.